es-ude/ElasticNodeMiddleware/README.md

 ### Debug

 The debug library can be used for debugging the code.
-For example you can print a something for your output.
+For example you can print something for your output.
 You can debug via Uart or Lufa.
 We recommend you to debug over Lufa because Lufa is needed for uploading a bitfile to the FPGA.